 Use extreme caution driving this route and watch for wildlife on the road.
 Hitting an animal can cause serious injuries and damage to your vehicle.
 It can delay your return to board the cruise ship on time.

-The guide was very knowledgeable and made many photo stops during the journey.
+When we booked our party of four, our tour had just six people on the 18 passenger tour bus.
+It was like our own private tour.
+We can’t guarantee your excursion will have the same experience, but our guide was very knowledgeable and made many photo stops during the journey.
 He even spotted a herd of moose crossing a lake.

 This tour included: